The most common examples of discrimination in the workplace are retaliation, disability, race, sex and age.

 You cannot be denied a promotion because of your race or sexual orientation.
 Title VII prohibits anyone associated with your employer from making inappropriate comments based on your gender.
 The most important legal protection granted by Title VII concerns compensation, as your employer cannot cut your pay or deny you benefits based on any of the factors listed in the Civil Rights Act of 1964.

-Another one of the significant workplace discrimination examples regards employment status.
+Another one of the significant employment discrimination examples regards employment status.
 Your employer cannot fire you because of a disability, as well as your race.
 If your employer denied you leave because of a disability, you have the right to pursue legal action that can include the filing of a civil lawsuit.

 What to Do If You Have Been Discriminated Against

-This could take the form of pay stubs, copies of correspondence you have had with HR, emails, letters or text messages from your employer and statements confirming systematic discrimination from fellow employees.
+This could take the form of pay stubs, copies of correspondence you have had with HR, emails, letters or text messages from your employer and statements confirming systematic employment discrimination from fellow employees.

 It is always best to discuss your complaint with an experienced employment lawyer before filing a complaint with the EEOC or state anti discrimination agency.